MikeHankinson/stock-analysis/README.md

 # stock-analysis
-Study to analyze green energy stocks for Steve.
-10/4/2020
+Client is looking to invesst money in green energy stocks.
+Specifically, the client is interested in investing in a DaQo New Energy (NYSE: DQ), a company engaged in the manufacture of monocrystalline silicon and polysilicon, primarily for use in solar photovoltaic systems.

-## Project Overview
+## Project Overview / Purpose

-### Purpose
-The objective of this work is to develop
+The goal of this project is to identify and analyze stock performance of multiple select green energy stocks.
-- R

 ## Analysis and Challenges
+The following 12 green energy tickers were analyzed for performance during 2017 and 2018:

+- AY      Atlantica Sustainable Infrastructure PLC
+- CSIQ    Canadian Solar Inc.
+- DQ      DaQo New Energy
+- ENPH    Enphase Energy Inc
+- FSLR    First Solar, Inc.
+- HASI    Hannon Armstrong Sustnbl Infrstr Cap
+- JKS     JinkoSolar Holding Co., Ltd
+- RUN     Sunrun Inc
+- SEDG    Solaredge Technologies Inc
+- SPWR    SunPower Corporation
+- TERP    TerraForm Power
+- VSLR    Vivint Solar, Inc.